 Chile reintroduced compulsory voting in 2023.

-If no presidential candidate secures more than 50% of the vote in the first round, the two leading contenders will head to a runoff on 14 December 2025.
 The new president will take office on 11 March 2026 and serve a four-year term.

 Chile has a bicameral Congress.
 Members of the Chamber of Deputies serve four-year terms and Senate members serve eight-year terms.